dhoer/chef-windows_screenresolution/README.md

 [cookbook]: https://supermarket.chef.io/cookbooks/windows_screenresolution
 [travis]: https://travis-ci.org/dhoer/chef-windows_screenresolution

 Sets headless screen resolution on Windows.

-It does this by creating a new user called `rdp_local` that has a startup script to RDP into the specified user account at specified screen resolution (default is 1920x1080).
-A firewall rule is created to open RDP port 3389.
-Finally, Windows auto-logon is configured to login as `rdp_local` on reboot.
+It does this by:

+- creating a new user called `rdp_local`
+- creating a startup script to RDP into the specified user account at specified resolution (default is 1920x1080)
+- adding a firewall rule to open RDP port 3389
+- configuring auto-logon to login as `rdp_local` on reboot

 Note that auto-logon requires a username and password and that the password is stored unencrypted under windows registry `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.